 Level 2 Cache Displays the total L2 cache.
 Level 3 Cache Displays the total L3 cache.

 Number of Cores Displays the number of cores per processor.

 SATA Settings Screen

-Embedded SATA Allows the embedded SATA to be set to Off, ATA, AHCI, or RAID modes.
-By default, the for the device.
-By default, Port E is set to Auto.
+Embedded SATA Allows the embedded SATA to be set to Off, ATA, or AHCI.
+By default, Embedded SATA is set to